How To Handle Rejections As A Freelance Solopreneur?

 Remember that it wasn’t YOU who got rejected.
 It was your piece of effort that got denied, and it can happen because you are a human who is destined to make mistakes and learn from them.

 ‘It’s okay to get rejected.
-However, I and my work can be improved, and it will open the door of more opportunities.
+However, I and my work can be improved, and it will open the door to more opportunities.

 2 – Rejection: A Growth Fragment